We are here to help.

 Conducting business internationally can be a challenge.
 Just as every state jurisdiction has its own rules and regulations, each country does as well.
 Keeping track of those requirements can be a nightmare.
 This is where we can help!
 Not only can our team obtain the documents you need from the states, but they can have those documents properly certified for the country you need to present them to.
-We know what countries require an apostille versus those countries which require authentication and legalization.
+When it comes to Apostille, Authentication & Legalization Services, we know what countries require an apostille versus those countries which require authentication and legalization.
 And it doesn’t stop there.
 We know the ins and outs of embassy and consulate requirements as well.

 An apostille is a document issued by a local Secretary of State for countries party to the “Hague Convention Abolishing the Requirement for Legalization of Foreign Public Documents” (the “Hague Convention”) which attests to the signature on the underlying officially issued document.
 Federally issued documents go to the U.S. Department of State (“Department of State”) for an Apostille.
 A list of countries that are members of the Hague Convention may be found at www.hcch.net.